thepittnews/pager/README.md

 ### Configuration

-Create a `config.json` file with the following structure:
+Create a `config.json` file with the structure below.
+The `slack_settings.token` property should be set to your Slack app's Bot User OAuth Token.

 ```json
 {